New research program to investigate digital financial services, digital ID and taxation

 The program, titled “DIGITAX: Digital Financial Services, Digital ID and Tax,” will also aim to increase the understanding of both the financial inclusion and domestic resource mobilization communities on this greenfield topic via demand-driven engagements, research partnerships, and communications.

-The ICTD is recruiting a Research Fellow to lead this new programme.
-The role is a 3-year full-time position based at the Institute of Development Studies.
+The ICTD is recruiting a Lead Researcher and a Policy and Engagement Consultant for this new programme.
 See the full vacancy particulars here.
-The deadline to apply is January 5th, 2020.
+The deadline to apply is March 30th, 2020.

 For media enquiries, please contact Rhiannon McCluskey at R.Mccluskey@ids.ac.uk or at +44 747 636 0064.